Las Vegas Raiders Playoff & Super Bowl Chances 2025-26

 Key Contributors Toward Raiders' Postseason Odds

 • Geno Smith: Smith's veteran presence and rapport with Pete Carroll should allow him to anchor the offense and potentially lead the team back into playoff contention.
-He should be a vast improvement for the Raiders, who have struggled at the quarterback position
+He should be a vast improvement for the Raiders, who have struggled at the quarterback position.

 • Maxx Crosby: The All-Pro defensive end continues to be one of the most disruptive forces off the edge in the NFL.
 He should continue to drive quarterback pressures and generate turnovers.